 This program, when available, provides jobs on campus to qualified students.
 During the academic year, work-study employment is limited to a certain number of hours per week.
 Employment in the Federal Work-Study program is also limited to available funds.
-Funding of the program is based on contributions from local sources matched with federal monies.
-A Free

-Application for Federal Student Aid form must be submitted.
+A Free Application for Federal Student Aid form must be submitted.
 Funds are given to students with financial need.
-Jobs are then assigned by the Financial Aid Office, with the approval of the Financial Aid Director.